rpandey1234/AlgorithmHelper/_posts/2017-02-12-concurrency.md

 Concurrency is powerful, however this power doesn't come for free.
 Concurrency in a complex codebase isn't always easy to reason about and concurrency related bugs can be difficult to track.

 Perhaps the most common pitfalls around concurrency involve accessing shared memory.
-In particular multiple jobs might to access and modify a variable shared between them, (e.g. graphs, arrays and counter variables).
+In particular, multiple jobs might need to access and modify a variable shared between them, (e.g. graphs, arrays and counter variables).
 Primary known problems around shared memory are classified as follows: